HECVAT Category

 Does your application lock out an account after a number of failed login attempts?

-This question is asking whether your application implements account lockout mechanisms after a certain number of failed login attempts.
+Brute-force resistance is what's being tested here, specifically whether your application locks out accounts after a defined number of failed login attempts.
 This is a fundamental security control that helps prevent brute force attacks, where attackers systematically try many password combinations to gain unauthorized access.

 HIPA-13